nuxt/framework/docs/content/3.api/1.composables/use-router.md

 ````

- Apart from `router.push()`, `useRouter` provides the following helper methods that we can roughly devide into four groups.
+ Apart from `router.push()`, `useRouter` provides the following helper methods that we can roughly divide into four groups.

 ## Basic manipulation